 Your true intentions become your behaviors, practices, and the way you approach life.
 If you live with intention and affirm your self-worth that speaks volumes about what you love, value, prioritize, and believe.

-For this very reason intentional life design must be studied and implemented if we want to assert our power and live according to our values.
+For this very reason intentional life design must be studied and implemented if we want to assert our power, expand our creativity, and live according to our values.

 Let’s be honest.
 You will care for who and what you value.
 You care for and prioritize what or who you deem worthy just as you affirm who and what you show up for in life.